 The best solution is to mix your greens.

-This may require you to rethink the colors on your palette.
-And mixing greens in the field takes a lot of planning and thought—don't just reach for the nearest blue and yellow.
+This may require you to question what color palette to use for a green landscape.
+And mixing greens for a landscape painting does takes planning and thought—for best results you shouldn't just reach for the nearest blue and yellow.

-I struggled in my first few years of plein air painting until I stopped trying to shoehorn viridian+cad yellow and ultramarine blue+cad yellow into every painting.
+I struggled in my first few years of plein air painting until I stopped trying to shoehorn viridian and cadmium yellow or ultramarine blue and cadmium yellow into every painting.
 When I added chromatic black and some paler blues, the new color combinations worked much better for the types of painting I wanted to create.

 Mixing violet gray and lemon yellow created a green unlike any other I'd tried.
 Slightly transparent and gray, it was a good foundation on which to build this little on-location sketch.
-By the way, I added those same two colors to all other parts of the painting.
+I added those same two colors to all other parts of the painting.

 Use a Limited Palette

 It's a natural step to take this way of thinking one step further and use a more restricted palette of colors.

 When equipped with some colors that make a useful green just a handful of extras should be enough to get you through most landscape paintings.
 I think of a "limited palette" as having five or fewer colors.
 In the example below I worked with a total of three.